ersilia-os/ersilia/DEVELOPMENT.md

 ersilia --help
 ```
 4. Once ersilia is recognized in the CLI, test any model of your choice.
-- First, you can check the list of available model in ersilia catalog
+- First, you can check the list of available model in ersilia's catalog
 ```
 #see ersilia's model catalog
 ersilia catalog